-The keynote address at the always enlightening Supply Chain Insights Global Summit was given by Lora Cecere, and she used it to focus on the problem of growing supply chain planning complexity and how to fix it.
+The keynote address at the always enlightening Supply Chain Insights Global Summit was given by Lora Cecere, and she used it to focus on the problem of growing supply chain planning complexity and how disruptive supply chain technology can fix it.

 “The processes we have designed over the last three decades do not allow us to embrace complexity,” said Cecere.
 “They do not allow us to really drive global interactions to the degree we need for localized assortment.
 They don’t allow us to really get the data.”

 As a result, Cecere says that today 80% of companies are seeing the same results (operating margins versus inventory turns) as they did ten years ago.
 They are up to their ears in data but lack understanding.
 They are “drowning in data and yet low on insight”.

 Cecere says the companies that do supply chains well—at a 90% confidence level—have much more supply chain visibility.
 These better supply chains know how to use data.
 She said that unless you can analyze and act on available data streams, your supply chain will seesaw in and out of balance as complexity increases and demand varies.

 Interestingly, some once follow-the-leaders retailers are now advancing their supply chains to deal with e-commerce and multi-channel demand.
 They’ve developed outward-facing processes that leverage channel data with minimal latency to grasp demand, balance inventory, and replenish supply across complex “networks of many”.